 How can we help?

 Prevention is always better than cure.
 In any international children and family law case, there is always a risk that a child could be unlawfully retained in a foreign country or unlawfully removed from England and Wales.
-More information about child abduction can be found here.
+Read further about child abduction.

 If any of these international child contact issues affect you then please call us immediately.
 It is vital that you obtain specialist international family law advice before taking any steps; and so that an assessment of your case can be undertaken and the risks considered.
 We can advise you in relation to the family laws of England and Wales.
 James Maguire is a Fellow of the International Academy of Family Lawyers and has over 20 years experience dealing with international contact and child abduction matters.
 We also work with independent international family lawyers around the world.
 We are on the US Embassy panel list and other embassies to include British Consulates Overseas.